cpp-testing/GUnit/README.md

 );                                              |
  ```

-> Note Running specific `should` test case requires ':' in the test filter: `--gtest-filter="test case pattern:should pattern"`
+> Note Running specific `should` test case requires ':' in the test filter
+>   `--gtest-filter="test case pattern:should pattern"`

 *  --gtest-filter="FooTest*:Do A"
 *  --gtest-filter="FooTest*:-Do A"